+This is a great opportunity for a Crisis Specialist to join our dynamic team.
+In this position, you will provide crisis services.
 The job responsibilities will include but are not limited to responding to crisis calls, completing crisis intervention for ongoing clients, case management and coordination of care, as well as interfacing with first responders.
 Services will be provided according to training, experience, and certification as assigned.
 This position will require an individual with skills in working in a high paced environment in a Crisis Milieu setting.

 Work Schedule: Four ten hour work days per week.
 (Multiple shifts available).

 Essential Job Responsibilities: